course-details-portlet

 Course content

 Organizations across all sectors are frequently required to undertake significant organizational changes that may involve structure, strategy, technology, and employee roles and attitudes.
 Such changes are necessary to stay competitive amid global shifts, deregulation, and technological advances.
-Consequently, managers and employees must have the competences to drive these changes.
+Consequently, managers must have the skills to effectively drive these changes.

 Learning outcome